EPA-WG/custom-element-dist/src/material/theme/README.md

 The branded palette establishes a set of base colors and their variations, ensuring adherence to accessibility standards.
 These variations should follow a specific color transformation formula that takes accessibility into account, as outlined in the ADA guidelines.

+Browsers provide a [System colors](https://developer.mozilla.org/en-US/docs/Web/CSS/system-color) as universal out-of-the-box branded palette which comply to the user settings on OS level.

 To promote inclusivity, sibling color values should be sufficiently distinct to ensure easy differentiation, particularly for individuals with color blindness or other visual impairments.
 Typically, the formula adjusts brightness levels; however, shifts within the color space is also a viable approach.

 The minimal number of base color variations is 7.